SahilUjgare/Cars-DA-Project/README.md

 This project provided a detailed **EDA of the car price dataset**, uncovering patterns related to **brand, mileage, ownership, fuel type, and transmission**.
 It highlighted how various features influence car prices, providing valuable insights for buyers, sellers, and market analysts.

-Would you like me to **add GitHub-friendly code snippets and example plots** inside the README (so it looks more attractive on GitHub), or keep it clean and text-only?